noTxt/ddb-loader/README.md

-# ddb-loader
+# dynoloader
-because maybe you don't want to spin up a cluster to load some test data
+... because maybe you don't want to spin up a cluster just to load some test data